Txuraz/GrievanceBackend/README.md

 ## Usage
 Once the development server is running, you can access the Django app in your web browser at http://localhost:8000/.

-## Deployment

-## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.